Kiro vs Cursor

 Technical Specifications

-| Feature | Cursor | Kiro |
+| Feature | Kiro | Cursor |

 |---|---|---|

-| Core AI Model(s) | Supports frontier models including Claude Sonnet 4, OpenAI o3-pro, OpenAI GPT-4.1, Gemini 2.5 Pro, and Claude Opus 4.
-It also utilizes custom, purpose-built models for features like its native autocomplete, 'Tab'. | Claude Sonnet 4.5 as primary model, with Auto mode that combines frontier models with prompt caching to optimize quality, latency, and cost. |
+| Core AI Model(s) | Claude Sonnet 4.5 as primary model, with Auto mode that combines frontier models with prompt caching to optimize quality, latency, and cost. | Supports frontier models including Claude Sonnet 4, OpenAI o3-pro, OpenAI GPT-4.1, Gemini 2.5 Pro, and Claude Opus 4.
+It also utilizes custom, purpose-built models for features like its native autocomplete, 'Tab'. |

-| Context Window | The Pro plan provides access to maximum context windows. | Large context support through Claude Sonnet 4.5.
-Persistent context across sessions enables multi-day autonomous work without losing project understanding. |
+| Context Window | Large context support through Claude Sonnet 4.5.
+Persistent context across sessions enables multi-day autonomous work without losing project understanding. | The Pro plan provides access to maximum context windows. |

-| Deployment Options | Cursor is a downloadable desktop application for macOS, Windows, and Linux.
-For teams, it offers an Enterprise plan with SAML/OIDC SSO and SCIM seat management for centralized administration. | Standalone IDE (Code OSS-based) for macOS, Windows, Linux.
+| Deployment Options | Standalone IDE (Code OSS-based) for macOS, Windows, Linux.
 CLI available for macOS and Linux.
-No AWS account required—sign in with GitHub, Google, AWS Builder ID, or IAM Identity Center. |
+No AWS account required—sign in with GitHub, Google, AWS Builder ID, or IAM Identity Center. | Cursor is a downloadable desktop application for macOS, Windows, and Linux.
+For teams, it offers an Enterprise plan with SAML/OIDC SSO and SCIM seat management for centralized administration. |

-| Offline Mode | Cursor has offline capabilities.
+| Offline Mode | Cloud-based, requires internet connection.
+Core agentic features depend on cloud AI inference. | Cursor has offline capabilities.
 A GitHub repository provides a guide for offline activation, enabling all features to work without a cloud or login requirement in airgapped systems.
-However, some users have reported difficulty using agent mode specifically in an offline setting. | Cloud-based, requires internet connection.
-Core agentic features depend on cloud AI inference. |
+However, some users have reported difficulty using agent mode specifically in an offline setting. |

 Core Features Comparison